r-lib/prettyunits/README.md

 ##> [1] "13.37 [km]"
 ```

-If you try non-linear units, you should get an error:
+As you shouldn't use it with non-linear units, you will get an error if discovered:
 ```r
 surface <- set_units(1337129, "m2")
 pretty_num(surface)